Royal Aircraft Establishment: History

-On 1 May 1988 the RAE was renamed the Royal Aerospace Establishment.
-On 1 April 1991 the RAE was merged into the Defence Research Agency (DRA), the MOD's new research organisation.
-Then, on 1 April 1995 the DRA and other MOD organisations merged to form the Defence Evaluation and Research Agency (DERA).
+On 1 May 1988, the RAE was renamed the Royal Aerospace Establishment.
+On 1 April 1991, the RAE was merged into the Defence Research Agency (DRA), the Ministry of Defence's (MOD) newly-formed research organisation.
+Then, on 1 April 1995, the DRA and other MOD organisations merged to form the Defence Evaluation and Research Agency (DERA).
 The Bedford site was largely shut down in 1994.
-In 2001 DERA was part-privatised by the MOD, resulting in two separate organisations, the state-owned Defence Science and Technology Laboratory (DSTL), and the privatised company QinetiQ.
+In 2001, DERA was part-privatised by the MOD, resulting in two separate organisations, the state-owned Defence Science and Technology Laboratory (DSTL), and the privatised limited company QinetiQ.